 Is the Air-King discontinued?

 No. The Air-King was removed from the Rolex catalog briefly in 2014 but then redesigned and re-introduced at Baselworld 2016 in the form of the reference 116900.
 A significant departure from the previous 34mm Air-King watches with traditional styling, the current 40mm Air-King 116900 boasts antimagnetic capabilities and features a bolder dial with bright green and yellow accents.

 How can I spot a fake Rolex Air-King?

 When shopping for a Rolex Air-King, the clues are always in the details.
 Use our ‘How to Spot a Fake Rolex’ reference guide to help you keep an eye out for what to look for when verifying the authenticity of a watch.
 However, our biggest advice is to always do your research and only buy from a trusted and reputable seller.

 Is the Air-King the cheapest Rolex?

-IWhen the Air-King was just 34mm and boasted a non-chronometer certified movement it was the least expensive timepiece you could buy from Rolex at the retail level.
-Today, the Air-King has magnetic resistant capabilities and a chronometer-rated movement which has raised its retail price.
+When the Air-King was just 34mm and boasted a non-chronometer-certified movement, it was the least expensive timepiece you could buy from Rolex at the retail level.
+Today, the Air-King has magnetic-resistant capabilities and a chronometer-rated movement, which has raised its retail price.
 Now, the Oyster Perpetual collection is the least expensive in the Rolex catalog.
 However, when shopping on the secondary market, Rolex Air-King watches are amongst the least expensive watches you can purchase.
 Be sure to browse our catalog to see what great deals are waiting for you!